All About The Water Cycle - How Does It Work?

 Transpiration

 Plants release water vapor through microscopic pores called stomata.
 The opening of the stomata is strongly influenced by light.
-So is often associated with the sun and the process of evaporation.
+So, it is often associated with the sun and the process of evaporation.
 Evapotranspiration is the combined component of evaporation and transpiration.
 It is sometimes used to evaluate the movement of water in the atmosphere.

 Sublimation